 Achieving a favorable settlement is often the cheapest and easiest way to resolve your case.
 However, if the defendant is not willing to compensate you for the amount you deserve, you may need to take them to court.

 Going to Court

 Should you need to go to court, the process will begin with the discovery phase.
-Your attorney will generally already have much of the essential information but may still need to gather additional evidence, interview witnesses and depose the defendant(s).
+Your lawyer will generally already have much of the essential information but may still need to gather additional evidence, interview witnesses, and depose the defendant(s).
 After the discovery phase, your birth injury trial will begin.
-Your attorney and the attorney representing the defendant will present evidence supporting their positions in court.
-The judge or jury will then decide whether your attorney has fulfilled their burden of proof against the defendant.
+Your lawyer and the lawyer representing the defendant will present evidence supporting their positions in court.
+The judge or jury will then decide whether your lawyer has fulfilled their burden of proof against the defendant.
 If so, the court will award an appropriate judgment amount.

-Working with an experienced attorney can expedite the birth injury claims process and ensure the proper steps are taken to achieve the maximum compensation possible.
+Working with an experienced lawyer can expedite the birth injury claims process and ensure the proper steps are taken to achieve the maximum compensation possible.

 Can labor medications such as Pitocin cause birth injuries?

 Doctors dispense Pitocin to stimulate contractions, helping the expectant mother start or speed up their labor.
 Pitocin is widely used and can be very effective when used correctly.
 However, if administered incorrectly, it can cause contractions that are too strong or too frequent which doesn’t give the uterus a chance to relax and recover.
 This can prevent the baby from getting enough oxygen, causing birth asphyxia which can lead to brain damage or even death.